In 2018, tuition for full-time students at Foothill College was $1,395 a year for in-state students and $12,150 a year for out-of-state students.

-If this information makes going to college seem daunting, remember, the "sticker price" of tuition doesn't tell the full story.
-Many students owe a lot less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.
+If this information makes going to college seem daunting, remember, the "sticker price" of tuition does not always tell the full story.
+Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.

-Foothill College is a public institution, so it offers a reduced tuition rate of $1,395 for students who qualify as state residents and attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $9,360 a year.
+Foothill College is a public institution, which means it offers a reduced tuition rate of $1,395 for in-state students who attend full-time.
+For students who are not considered California-residents, out-of-state tuition is $12,150 a year.

-Attending a school where you qualify for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
-Take the time to confirm your state's criteria for in-state tuition.
+Choosing a college where you are eligible for in-state tuition can drastically reduce the overall cost of college.
+Don't forget to verify your state's eligibility criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements too, depending on the state you and your parents currently reside in.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements as well, depending on where you live.

 Foothill College has the same tuition for international students as for those from out of state.

-International students at Foothill College can expect to pay around $9,360 per year, before any scholarships, grants or other financial aid.
+International students at Foothill College usually pay around $12,150 per year, before any scholarships or financial aid.

-International students usually do not qualify for for loans or grants from the U.S. government, but may be eligible for private or school-specific aid and scholarships.
+International students usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
 International students who demonstrate financial need may qualify for the following types of financial support at Foothill College:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college;room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Foothill College.

-There may be optional fees associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
-Most colleges have ways so that those with financial need to get help covering these fees.
+Keep in mind, there could also be other costs associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges have ways for students with financial need to get help covering these costs.

-The total cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?.
+The cost of getting around in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or are you planning to use public transportation?
-All of these factors can make a big difference in your estimated cost of transportation.
+Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your transportation budget.

-Where are a college is located can impact the amount you'll have to spend just to get around.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city is often costly, but cities may offer more buses, trains and low-cost flight options to actually get to school.
-The Foothill College campus is in a suburban setting in California, not far from San Jose.
+On the flip side, transportation in an urban area can be pricey, but there may be more buses, trains and low-cost flight options to actually get to school.
+The Foothill College campus is located in a suburb in California, not far from San Jose.

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of how much students can expect to shell out for Foothill College.
+Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Foothill College.

 Tuition and fees may vary depending on program, course level, location, and more.